How To... - DIY Finishing - Finishing Techniques

 photo source: verniciaturapadova.it

 Cold weather doesn't mean that work should stop, but it doesn't mean that work should be done anywhere and everywhere.
-Solutions must be found not to work at temperatures below 15 degrees Celsius, because the risk of finishing defects is very high.
-And fixing them could cost a lot more than heating a workspace.
+Solutions must be found not to work in temperatures below 15°C, because the risk of finishing defects is very high.
+And fixing them could cost a lot more than heating the workspace.

 About the author